Patrician Brothers' College, Blacktown: College crest

 The college crest consists of a Shield surmounted by a Crown and the motto Christus Regnat, Latin for "Christ Reigns".
 The Shield represents the Catholic Faith, while the White Star encircled by the Wreath of Laurel represents The Blessed Lady.

 The Cross and the Crown represent 'The Crowning Gift of Faith'.

-Patrician Brothers' Blacktown is also known for its "brotherhood" attitude.
-The school is a largely multicultural group with many different cultures represented.
-A quote that has passed on for 59 years (since the school's inception) is: "Once a Pattie’s boy, always a Pattie’s boy."

 Extracurricular activities

-Patrician Brothers' Blacktown is known as one of the best sporting schools.
 The college takes part in the Metropolitan Catholic Schools (MCS) Competition and Combined Catholic Colleges (CCC) Tournaments.
 The school offers sports such as cricket, basketball, soccer, rugby league, touch football, rugby union, Australian rules football, golf, croquet, and swimming.

 During the Arrive Alive Cup in 2007 the Patrician Brothers Blacktown progressed to the grand final.
 The match was telecast on Channel Nine.
-The MCS Rugby League Competition officially declared Patrician Brothers' Blacktown the most successful MCS school.
+The MCS Rugby League Competition declared Patrician Brothers' Blacktown the most successful MCS school.

-The college is also known for its superb results in Public Speaking and Debating.
-In 2009, both the senior teams made it to the second quarter-finals of the CSDA debating competition the Year 9 Debating team was able to progress to the semi-finals.
-In 2011, the Year 12A Debating team took out the Catholic Schools' Debating Association Trophy, going through the competition undefeated.
+The college is also known for its results in public speaking and debating.
+In 2009, the Year 9 Debating Team progressed to the semi-finals of the CSDA Debating Competition.
+In 2011, the Year 12A Debating Team won the Catholic Schools' Debating Association Trophy, undefeated throughout the competition.
 In 2013, the senior teams progressed to the finals.
-In 2019, the Year 9 Debating Team, progressed through the metropolitan Sydney competition undefeated and took home the trophy of Year 9 Metropolitan Champions.
+In 2019, the Year 9 Debating Team won the Year 9 Metropolitan Champions in Sydney.

-The school has continued success, and its community takes great pride in achievement.